iancero/checkthat/README.md

 #> !
 At least one data check failed.
 ```

-Additionally, the `check_that()` function is designed to work with both
+The `check_that()` function is designed to work with both base R’s
-base R’s existing logical functions (e.g., `all()`, `any()`), as well
+existing logical functions (e.g., `all()`, `any()`), as well it’s own
-it’s own set of more flexible helper functions.
-Theses helper functions
+set of more flexible helper functions.
+Theses helper functions are
-are designed to be both readable and to mirror in code what you already
+designed to be both readable and to mirror in code what you already do
-do manually by eye-balling a dataset.
+manually by eye-balling a dataset.

 ``` r
 mtcars |>